JeffInMadison/MusicNotes/README.md

 -  In Android the idea that you can go back in a view is signified with a chevron pointing left.
 In iOS it is typically a button labeled back.
 -  The actionbar usually displays the app's logo and page titles to their right.
 Vs in the middle on iOS.

+I added icon's with a blue tint and it looked pretty bad.
+If the creative team was set on that color it could easily be changed to the blue.

 Persistence
 ------
 In order to persist the created schemes when the app closes and relaunches I created a very basic SQLite database to store them.
 It is by no means robust and not really an example of my ability to manage data on a device but merely a quick way to store and retrieve data.